ukitgroup/mass-labeling/docs/install.md

 After the installation, the system necessary to create the first administrator.
 This step is obligatory.
 Read the [cli user guide](cli/user) on how to do it.

+English is a default language for the system but __Mass Labeling__ has multilanguage support.
+If someone wishes to add one more language into web-interface then read the [multilanguage](multilanguage) on how to do it.

 ## FAQ

 Q: What OS are supported?